immdraselkhan/backwatch/README.md

 ```

 ## Resources
-I used the following packages in this project.
+I used the following packages and resources in this project.

 #### React Vite - [Documentation Link](https://vitejs.dev/guide)